 Fill your earholes with memory foam

-If you are not comfortable using earplugs to reduce noise while riding your bike, you can use memory foam.
+If you are uncomfortable using earplugs to reduce noise while riding your bike, use memory foam.
 Similar to fleece, this will not only reduce noise but will also make your helmet fit better.

 Just cut two small pieces of memory foam and put them on your ears before sliding on your helmet.
 They will expand and adjust according to the fit of the helmet.